mozilla/valence/README.md

 Now that you've done that, you can follow the instructions below for each applicable debug target/browser.

+For more detailed building instructions and instructions for building the ios-webkit-debug-proxy binaries, see [building.html](data/building.html).

 Debugging Chrome on Desktop
 -----------------